 Why am I not getting the speeds that match my Internet plan?

-The following may interfere with your results:
+The following methods may help improve your speeds.

 What do I do if my results show speeds that match my Internet plan, but my Internet and WiFi are still slow?